 Review - 'Long Bright River' by Liz Moore

-Also, for a policeman, Mickey is awfully naive and slow-witted.
-There were so many moments when she was faced with some common situation, and she would freeze up and not know what to do or say.
+Also, for a policeman, Mickey sure is naïve and slow-witted.
+There were so many moments when she was faced with a common situation, and she would freeze up and not know what to say or do.
 She clomps around in her heavy-handed effort to "help", but she just makes things worse.
 At one point, after she was given a tip from a source who wished to remain anonymous, she went ahead and broke that confidentiality.
-She makes many questionable and unethical decisions throughout the book, which were then never adequately addressed.
-The more I read, the less I could relate to Mickey.
+She makes so many questionable and unethical decisions throughout the book, all of which were never adequately addressed.

-For me, having a dumb and slow female protagonist is a pet-peeve that drives me crazy.
 Combined with the fact that this book never really reached beyond the surface when addressing the complexity and nuances of addiction and its fallout, and this turned out to be just a middle-of-the-road read for me.

 Readaroo Rating: 3 stars